Home Names Contact Us

 4. Stuart, aged 4, died in September 1884 from typhoid fever.

 According to Dorothy Lovering, writing to me (Peter Keenan) in 1995, her grandfather, John Keenan (1873-1957), told her that Isabella had died "while the others had diptheria and to keep warm they had a big log fire out in the yard to keep the family out of the house (from infection)".
+Newspaper reports of baby Isabella's death say that when Isabella fell into the fire, Henry "stood laughing and gesticulating by himself".

 They also say that Henry "suffers from St. Vitus Dance and is half imbecile".
 (See the page titled 1884 News Articles for details.)
 It may be that Henry's demeanor and lack of action on this occassion, together with the newspaper reports, started the process by which he was committed to the Gladesville Mental Hospital.